drnic/etcd-service-buildpack/README.md

-# Buildpack to run Redis Server
+# Buildpack to run Etcd Server

-This project is primarily a buildpack to run a Redis Server; but also includes an internal asset-buildpack for compiling Redis source into executables.
+This project is primarily a buildpack to run a Etcd Server; but also includes an internal asset-buildpack for compiling Etcd source into executables.

 Currently the buildpack includes etcd 0.3.0.